Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Sean chuckled.
 "Not as big a deal as you thought it would be?"

-"I...guess not."
+"I... guess not."
 Ava agreed, then cleared her throat.
-"Can we, uh...whose go is it?"
+"Can we, uh... whose go is it?"

 "Ben."